All batch files, scripts, or commands for custom recovery steps that you add to a recovery plan must meet certain requirements.

 c:\windows\system32\cmd.exe /c c:\alarmscript.bat

 - Batch files and commands must finish within 300 seconds.
-Otherwise, the recovery plan terminates with an error.
+Otherwise, the recovery plan ends with an error.
 To change this limit, see Change Recovery Settings.